php-dev-br/laravel-doc-pt-br/queues.md

 <a name="push-queues"></a>
 ## Push Queues

-Push queues allow you to utilize the powerful Laravel 5 queue facilities without running any daemons or background listeners.
+Push queues allow you to utilize the powerful Laravel 4 queue facilities without running any daemons or background listeners.
 Currently, push queues are only supported by the [Iron.io](http://iron.io) driver.
-Before getting started, create an Iron.io account, and add your Iron credentials to the `config/queue.php` configuration file.
+Before getting started, create an Iron.io account, and add your Iron credentials to the `app/config/queue.php` configuration file.

 #### Registering A Push Queue Subscriber

 Next, you may use the `queue:subscribe` Artisan command to register a URL end-point that will receive newly pushed queue jobs:

-	php artisan queue:subscribe queue_name queue/receive

 	php artisan queue:subscribe queue_name http://foo.com/queue/receive